Barefoot Walk Sensory Play Preschool Activity

 Place materials with different textures end to end.

+Activities like the sensory walk help kids engage their senses in meaningful ways.
 They also benefit from participating in the setup: observing available space; lining up materials; getting lots of exercise.

 Kick off your day with this fun activity!